 In 1989, an additional acre of land was purchased from the Arrington family for the purpose of enlarging the Post home.
 A building committee was formed, plans for the addition and renovations were approved, financing was arranged, a construction manager was hired and contractors were selected.
 A groundbreaking ceremony was held in February of 1992.
 In 1993, the improvements and expansion of the Post were completed.
 Every member that participated in bringing this building to life can be proud of what was accomplished for the benefit of our current and future members.

 In 2005, further renovations to the Post were made to expand the Lounge and storage in the Hall.
 These renovations were completed in 2006 and constitute the Post Home as it is today.

-As Sykesville Memorial Post 223 commemorates its 60th anniversary in 2007, we look back on our past accomplishments-adhering to standards set by both the National American Legion and of the Department of Maryland.
+In 2007, Post 223 commorated its 60th anniversary.
+We looked back on our past accomplishments-adhering to standards set by both the National American Legion and of the Department of Maryland.
 We're proud of our involvement with the American Legion's programs, including our participation in the National Oratorical Contest, our contributions to the National Emergency Fund, and more.
 At the Department level, our involvement with Camp WestMar, with Boys State, and with many other Departmental programs is a further source of pride

 Does the camaraderie and commitment of the original charter members still exist?
 We believe it does, as this is the binding force that has made The American Legion Sykesville Memorial Post 223 as great as it is today.
 The commitment and dedication of our members continues today as evident by the donation of hundreds of hours of volunteer effort by our members in support of the Post and, most importantly, our community.